CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _Unique._ When a Gold Ring is tested in a company with the _Scroll of Isildur_, the result of the roll (or draw) is modified by +2.
 > >
 > > {: .fs-3 }
 > > _“Yet even as I write it is cooled, and it seemeth to shrink, though it loseth neither its beauty nor its shape.
-Already the writing upon it, which was at first clear as red flame, fadeth and now only barely to be read."_ ***---&#65279;LotRII***
+Already the writing upon it, which was at first clear as red flame, fadeth and is now only barely to be read."_ ***---&#65279;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>